The Best Vegan Breakfast Burrito

 Do you need to soak the cashews first?

 No. Since they are roasted instead of raw, they will blend smoothly.
-Since the cashews are roasted instead of raw, you can just blend them right up!
+Raw cashews will not blend as smoothly.

-It basically tastes like a velveety smooth vegan queso dip.
+This sauce tastes like a vegan style queso dip.

 I use a similar sauce in my vegan quesadillas and it is amazing!

-Once you scramble the tofu, add the sauce and cook for around 10-15 minutes, or until it’s a little less mushy.
+Step 3: Scramble the tofu, then add the sauce and cook that for around 10-15 minutes, or until it’s a little less mushy.
 The tofu will look a little like a buffalo dip texture almost.
+It will still be soft, but a lot of the sauce will absorb into the tofu so that it dries out some.

 Once your hash and tofu are done cooking, chop up some fresh cilantro and you are ready to start assembling your burritos!